 What inspired you to focus on startups within the legal sector?

 I am always very passionate about entrepreneurship , even before I started our Legal Tech company.
-I was looking for different opportunities to branch out from my ecommerce business.
+And I was looking for different opportunities to branch out from my ecommerce business.

 Little did I know the casual high school gathering has become an idea generation for our next entrepreneurial opportunities.